delucs21/data-prep-kit/transforms/language/similarity/README.md

 [transform project conventions](../../README.md#transform-project-conventions)
 the following runtimes are available:

-* [pythom](python/README.md) - enables the running of the base python transformation in a Python runtime
+* [python](python/README.md) - enables the running of the base python transformation in a Python runtime
-* [ray](ray/README.md) - enables the running of the base python transformation in a Ray runtime
-* [spark](spark/README.md) - enables the running of a spark-based transformation in a Spark runtime.
-* [kfp](kfp_ray/README.md) - enables running the ray docker image
-in a kubernetes cluster using a generated `yaml` file.

 ## Summary